Casks of wine

 States where wineries can ship directly to consumers

-• New Jersey limits the size of wineries that are eligible for permits (commonly referred to as 250,000-gallon “capacity caps”); update: Ohio eliminated a similar capacity cap effective September 30, 2021
+New Jersey limits the size of wineries that are eligible for permits: Licensees cannot produce more than 250,000 gallons of wine per year or own (in whole or in part) any interest in a winery producing more than that.
+Ohio eliminated a similar capacity cap effective September 30, 2021.

-• Some states (e.g., Alaska and Florida) have dry communities where alcohol shipments are prohibited
+Some states, including Alaska and Kentucky, have dry communities where alcohol shipments are prohibited, regardless of product type.

-Mississippi House Bill 1088, which takes effect January 1, 2021, allows individuals to purchase wine from a winery and have it shipped to a licensed package retailer in the state.
+However, individuals may purchase wine from a winery and have it shipped to a licensed package retailer in the state.
+This is due to the enactment of House Bill 1088, which took effect January 1, 2021.

-Utah House Bill 157 (enacted March 2020) requires the Department of Alcoholic Beverage Control (ABC) to establish and administer a wine subscription program through which the department can purchase a wine subscription on behalf of an individual.
+Utah House Bill 157 (enacted March 2020) required the Department of Alcoholic Beverage Control (ABC) to establish and administer a wine subscription program through which the department can purchase a wine subscription on behalf of an individual.
 Instead of being shipped directly to consumers, the wine must be shipped to a state store or package agency for collection by the consumer.
+Utah’s wine subscription program took effect May 4, 2024.

 Need help with DTC compliance challenges?
 Avalara for Beverage Alcohol can help with licensing, product registrations, returns, and tax calculation.
 Contact us for more information.